Even though most of the information was leaked long before the event, the company surprised the audience

 Google Pixelbook Pen — $99

 Google Home Hub

-Google Home was replaced with new Google Home Hub.
+Google Home was replaced with the new Google Home Hub.
 The speaker is endowed with a display, but it lacks a camera, for you to feel more comfortable (referenced to privacy).
-The device recognises different voices, which is a useful feature for a family.
+The device recognizes different voices, which is a useful feature for a family.

-A new voice-controlled gadget with 7-inch screen costs just $149, which is a quite competitive price.
+A new voice-controlled gadget with a 7-inch screen costs just $149, which is a quite competitive price.